 Quick ComparisonOur Top Baby Monitor For Twins Picks of 2019 Read Full Reviews

 One Monitor or Two?

 Before you head straight out and buy a monitor for your twins, there are a few considerations to take into account.
 If you plan on having your two precious bundles in the same room then a single monitor should be enough.

 However, if you are going to use separate rooms, then it’s a whole different ball game.

-You will either need two separate monitors or a monitor with more than one feed.
+You will either need two separate baby monitors or a monitor with more than one feed.
 This could be two audio or camera units that send signals to a single monitor.
-Some monitors have split screen facilities for this purpose.
+Some monitors have split-screen facilities for this purpose.